Learning and Teaching

 Strategic Goal: To develop and articulate research led teaching to engage students in knowledge discovery.

-The Faculty has a diverse range of teaching and research interests.
-The academic programs we offer reflect this diversity.
-There are currently around 1,300 students enrolled in our Faculty, studying for the various degrees, diplomas and certificates the Faculty may award.
+The Faculty has a diverse range of teaching and research interests and these are reflected in the academic programs offered by the Faculty.
+There are currently around 1,300 students enrolled in the following degrees, diplomas, and certificates that may be awarded in the Faculty:

 Undergraduate degrees and the graduate architecture degree